China’s Xi in the limelight at Pacific summit with Trump conspicuous by his absence

 On Friday, Xi is expected to hold talks with Japan’s Takaichi, a staunch conservative who has criticized China’s growing military presence in the region and called for cooperation with Taiwan, the self-ruled island that Beijing claims as its own.
 Takaichi faces a tough balancing act in her meeting with Xi.
 China remains Japan’s largest trading partner and Takaichi inherited a country facing mounting economic woes.

-Xi is also expected to meet Carney, who is involved in an escalating trade war with Trump, and Thai Prime Minister Anutin Charnvirakul.
+Xi also held meetings with Carney, who is involved in an escalating trade war with Trump, and Thai Prime Minister Anutin Charnvirakul, according to Chinese state media.

+In comments that echoed Xi and Lee’s addresses to APEC, Carney told the forum that the world was “facing another hinge moment in history.”

+“Our world is undergoing one of the most profound shifts since the fall of the Berlin Wall,” he said.
+“That old world… of steady expansion of liberalized trade and investment… that world is gone.”

 The-CNN-Wire